 This will reduce your partner’s sperm count, and mean there are less fast-swimming boy sperm available to join the race for fertilisation.

-How To Conceive A Girl Tip #6: Veg Out
+How To Conceive A Girl Tip #6: What Foods Help Conceive A Girl?

 According to one study, eating more fruit and vegetables can improve your chances of conceiving a girl.